 You’ll need a dozen pine cones, paint (yellow, orange, green, dark orange or brown), a paintbrush and a medium size basket.
 Cover your table with newspaper to protect it from paint.
 Have your child paint the pine cones using a paintbrush.
 For colorful designs, have your child use multiple colors for some of the pine cones.
 After drying, place in the basket.
 When ready, use as your centerpiece.

 Mini Pumpkin Place Holders

 You’ll need a mini pumpkin for each guest, black or brown paint and a paintbrush.
 Cover your table to protect it from paint.
 Let your child paint each guest’s name on the pumpkin.
-If your child needs assistance spelling their names, write the names on a separate piece of paper for your child to copy.
+If your child where to buy term papers needs assistance spelling their names, write the names on a separate piece of paper for your child to copy.
 Let dry.
 When ready, use as place holders for your guests.

 How to Make a Christmas Wreath with your Kids

 My daughter and I completed this project using branches and pine cones from our backyard.
 We purchased glitter glue, paintbrushes, ribbons, plastic red berries and a base wreath for $6.00.
 This was a fun project for us and we made for one her grandma as well.

 Branches from a pine cone tree (12-14 branches)